 The sealed oven retains moisture so the bread doesn’t need any extra steam added.
-There are some bakers who chuck in a couple of ice cubes with the bread to give it a boost.
+There are some bakers who chuck a couple of ice cubes with the bread to give it a boost.

 7. Bake on the right oven setting

-When it comes to baking, a preheated oven with a baking stone or a dutch oven really makes all the difference.
+When it comes to baking, a preheated oven with a baking stone or dutch oven really makes all the difference.
 As will selecting the right setting on your oven!

 Using the top heat setting when baking bread can be a bit of an oven spring ruiner!
-In my previous oven I always baked bread with the bottom heat only.
+In my previous oven, I always baked bread with the bottom heat only.
 This way I get the stone nice and hot whilst not pushing heat down from above.
 I would only turn the top heat setting on when making soft rolls of something that needs a short baking time for the bread to be soft.

 Can I use a fan oven for baking bread?

+This, however, is bad news for crusty bread.
+It means that the crust forms earlier and ruins the oven rise.
 What’s more, the side of the bread closest to the fan has all of the moisture blown away and sets even earlier.
 The exposed side comes out lower than its opposite, creating some very odd shaped bread!